yeboahnanaosei/ghanamps/README.md

 ### INSTALLATION (Without Go installed)
 1. Go to the [releases page](https://github.com/yeboahnanaosei/ghanamps/releases) and download the appropriate binary for your system.
-2. Extract the binary from the zip archive
+1. Extract the binary from the zip archive
-3. Put the binary in your PATH environment variable.
+1. Put the binary in your PATH environment variable and make sure it is executable (Linux & macOS)
-    > If you don't know how to do this, here is a useful link to guide you on how to do it: [https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/)
+    > If you don't know how to do this, here is a useful link to guide you: [https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/)

 4. Launch your command prompt and run `ghanamps`